nsrau/azure-docs.it-it/articles/storsimple/storsimple-snapshot-manager-manage-devices.md

 <properties
-   pageTitle="Gestione dei dispositivi con StorSimple Snapshot Manager | Microsoft Azure" description="Viene descritto come utilizzare lo snap-in MMC di Gestione snapshot StorSimple per connettere e gestire i dispositivi StorSimple." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="Manage devices with StorSimple Snapshot Manager | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to connect and manage StorSimple devices." services="storsimple" documentationCenter="" authors="SharS"